li-moxin/GPO/README.md

 Kindly contact `limoxin@u.nus.edu` for any issue, thank you!

 ## Reference
-If you find our work useful, kindly use the following citation.
+If you find our work useful, kindly add the following citation.
 Thank you!
 ```
 @inproceedings{
 li2023robust,